Skip to Content

 Ham and Beans Soup Frequently Asked Questions

-Does this recipe work with other vegetables?
+does this recipe work with other vegetables?

 This is actually a base go-to recipe for me cause of its versatility.
 It works with a variety of different vegetables so depending on the season you can change things up to your liking.
 I’ve made this dish with other soul food staples like turnips, artichokes, sweet potatoes, etc.

-Can I Use a different type of bean?
+can i use a different type of bean?

 Black-eyed peas and pinto beans also make perfectly good substitutes for white beans in this recipe.
 Note, white beans do have their advantages and there are a few different varieties to choose from.
 But if you’re looking for a black-eyed peas recipe to cook for New Year’s just swap out the white beans.